Parsl/parsl/docs/userguide/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Parsl interfaces with the Python logger.
-To enable logging of parsl's progress to stdout turn on the logger as follows.
+To enable logging of parsl's progress to stdout, turn on the logger as follows.
 Alternatively, you can configure the file logger to write to an output file.

 .. code-block:: python